Isaac Gulliver

-Isaac Gulliver (1745–1822) was an English smuggler based on the South Coast.
+Isaac Gulliver (c.
+1745–1822) was an English smuggler based on the South Coast.
 Gulliver and his gang ran fifteen luggers to transport gin, silk, lace and tea from the Continent to Poole Bay and came to control the coast from Lymington on The Solent in Hampshire, through Dorset to Torbay in Devon.
 He was known as "King of the Dorset Smugglers" and was also referred to as "the gentle smuggler who never killed a man".
 His men, who whitened their hair and wore smock-frocks, were known as the "white-wigs".

 Life

 Gulliver was born at Semington, near Trowbridge in Wiltshire.
 He owned several farms, including one at Eggardon Hill in Dorset where he planted large clumps of trees to act as navigation aids for his ships.
 On 5 October 1768 he married innkeeper's daughter Betty Beale at Sixpenny Handley parish church.

 An extremely wealthy man, Gulliver was able to build many grand houses, among them 'Howe Lodge', in Kinson, Bournemouth, a purpose-built smuggling stronghold.
 When the house was demolished in 1958, a number of hiding places were found within, including a secret room only accessible through a door 10 feet up a chimney.
 It was at Howe Lodge that he allegedly covered his face in white powder and lay in an open coffin.
 When the customs men arrived to arrest him his wife told them he had died during the night and showed them the 'body'.
 When they went away, Gulliver got out of the coffin and escaped.
 Later, a mock funeral was held using a coffin filled with stones.

 A 1788 report from the Custom House, Poole, to His Majesty's Commissioners of Customs in London mentioned that: